cevr/ftld/README.md

 If there are any `Task` or `PromiseLike` types, it will return a `Task`.
 Otherwise, it will return a `Result`.

+Keep in mind `Promise`s are eagerly evaluated, so if you want to lazily evaluate a `Promise`, you can wrap it in a `Task`.

 ```ts
 import { Do, Task, Result, UnwrapNoneError } from "ftld";